-As in [15], we simulate a scenario with $N{\rm s} = 5$, $N{\rm p} = 72$, and $N{\rm c} = 30$.
+As in [15], we simulate a scenario with $N{\rm s} = 5$ , $N{\rm p} = 72$ , and $N{\rm c} = 30$ .
 We use a model of an existing irrigation canal located in Dez in Iran and consisting of 13 gates (including the head gate).
-A number of disturbance offtakes are employed in the canal to assess the proposed method, see Fig. 3.
+A number of disturbance offtakes are employed in the canal to assess the proposed method, see Fig. 4.

-Figs. 4 and 5 depict the system behavior with the new method: Fig. 4 shows resulting deviations in the water levels with respect to the given setpoints and Fig. 5 shows the flows through the gates.
-The comparison with the method in [15] is given in Table I. As expected, the new method results in a better performance than the originally proposed solution.
-The results also indicate that in closed-loop operation, the operator's work is more relaxed with fewer location changes to take for the newly proposed method.
+The comparison results are given in Table I, while Figs. 5 and 6 depict the system behavior with the new method.
+As expected, the new method results in a better performance than the originally proposed solution.
+Moreover, the results also indicate that in closed-loop operation, the operator's work is more relaxed with fewer location changes to take for the newly proposed method.
 Hence, the case study demonstrates that the new method introduced in the paper attains a twofold improvement.
 First, the closed-loop performance is better in terms of meeting the canal operation criteria (cf. (12)).
 Second, the improved performance comes together with eased working conditions of the operator, which improves the quality of work of the human operator.